New Jersey Construction Accident Lawyers

 Moving Forward After a Construction Accident in New Jersey

 If you have been hurt on the job and you believe that your accident could have been prevented with proper care, you should always speak with a legal professional about your case.
 Sometimes, corners are cut in construction zones, which means that there is always the possibility that you and others will be harmed due to the negligence of others.
 At Blume Forte Fried Zerres & Molinari, our attorneys have experience in New Jersey construction laws and are willing to stand by your side as you work toward a legal claim or workers’ compensation benefits that will help you get back on your feet.
-Please contact us as soon as possible to retain your rights at (973) 315-5522.
+Please contact us as soon as possible to retain your rights by filling out this online contact form.

 If you file a workers’ compensation claim after you have been injured in a construction work zone, you will be eligible for workers’ compensation benefits that will help you stay on your feet while you are out of work and pay for the medical costs associated with these injuries.
 You also have the right to file a third party claim, which extends above and beyond the typical workers’ comp claim.
 Through one of these lawsuits you might qualify for many benefits such as damages for lost wages, medical costs, pain and suffering, and more.